 An exhibit of new photo-collages that are an unsentimental look at the cultural history of various locations in the Sandy Spring, Maryland area.
 This is her first work examining an area that was until recently primarily rural.She is examining changes in land use as a result of shifting societal values, desires, government actions, and market forces and blending archival and contemporary photographs, along with historical newspaper articles, maps, advertisements, ephemera, and text into one final image for each site.
 Using layers of various opacities, she conveys a sense that the past never goes away and continues to influence the present.

-The image above (in draft form), “18035 Georgia Avenue, Olney, Maryland – 1917/2016,” explores the evolution of a family business which operated from 1885 to 2004.
+The image above, “18035 Georgia Avenue, Olney, Maryland – 1917/2016,” explores the evolution of a family business which operated from 1885 to 2004.
 Beginning as Finneyfrock’s blacksmith shop, it evolved into Finneyfrock’s Power Equipment and Welding Company.
 Currently, Domino’s Pizza and Al Sospiro Trattoria operate at this location.
 This photo-collage blends a 1917 photograph with today’s scene.
 The artist’s writing, a handmade cake dish, 1956 receipt, 1999 advertisement, and a 1967 patent document provides evidence of the site’s changing uses.
 The exhibit will include new and existing work.
+Click here for a review of the exhibit.
 This project was funded by a grant from the Institute of Museum and Library Services.